Early History (Claremont Ladies' College/Girls' High School):

 Jessie was a student at the Girls High School and was in the Class of 1920.
 In 1985 during the weekend festival of art and music, known as the October Weekend, she officially opened the gardens which were her gift to the School.
 Whilst the garden has changed over the years, it is still a designated garden and lawn area for the students to enjoy.

 Una Mitchell was the Principal of St Hilda’s from 1947-1967.
 Opened in March 1976, Miss Mitchell is fondly remembered at the School for her dedication, integrity and compassion.
-The building is currently home to Humanities, Student Services, the Tutoring Centre and Religious and Philosophical Studies.
+The building is currently home to Humanities, Technology and Enterprise, the Tutoring Centre and Religious and Philosophical Studies.

 Photo: The Una Mitchell Building in 1976